 If you have any questions contact Victoria at: vbreton2062 (at) gmail.com.

-(For more information regarding the highly questionable events surrounding Kyle’s death, the extremely mishandled police investigation, and the perjured testimony given by the defendants please refer to “The Truth for Kyle Brennan” blog at email@example.com.)
+Note: The narratives above are copyright (c) 2021 Victoria Britton.
+The documents posted below are in the public domain.
+For more information regarding the highly questionable events surrounding Kyle’s death, the extremely mishandled police investigation, and the perjured testimony given by the defendants please refer to “The Truth for Kyle Brennan” blog at https://vbreton2062.wordpress.com/